cloudmesh-community/case/README.md

 ### Cloudmesh Pi Cluster in a Box

+Old:

 This section describes the design of the box in which we package the cluster ready for shipping or didtribution to students.

+New Text:

+We will be creating a box to ship the clusters with the cases that will include everything needed to operate the clusters.
+The box will have pieces of foam to hold all the pieces in place, and will be shipped with everything in place.

 ## Future work